 How to Innovate

 Not all innovation comes about as the result of a ‘Eureka moment’.
 But innovators who puzzle hard over problems often find that the solution occurs to them when they relax or engage in an activity that takes them away focussing narrowly on the problem at hand.
 Often it’s the combination of two apparently unrelated experiences that changes one’s perspective.

 Such a change of perspective can, of course, be brought about if one engages imaginatively with a time and a culture far removed from our own, such as that of ancient Greece.

-My book only touches upon the kind of innovation that modern corporations and business schools use as their favoured exampes (3M’s post-it note, Swatch’s switch to fashion, Procter and Gamble’s Swiffer brush, etc.).
-But it mainly tells the story of some of the intellectual and imaginative innovations that have changed our whole cultural landscape – the creation of the alphabet, the invention of literature and theatre, the development of canons of representational art, and so on.
-Such world-altering and vision-changing innovations evoke and illustrate timeless and effective principles and mechanisms for creating the new.
-These mechanisms can be applied in areas ranging from business, technology, and education to music, art and even one’s personal life.
+My book does not go into detail about the kind of innovation that modern corporations and business schools use as their favoured examples (3M’s post-it note, Swatch’s switch to fashion, Procter and Gamble’s Swiffer brush, etc.).
+Instead, it asks how there arose in ancient Greece the intellectual and imaginative innovations that have changed our whole cultural landscape – the creation of the alphabet, the invention of literature and theatre, the development of canons of representational art, and so on.
+Such world-altering and vision-changing innovations evoke and illustrate four timeless and effective principles and mechanisms for creating the new:

+All innovation partakes of all these principles in myriad forms and combinations.
+They can be applied in areas ranging from business, technology, and education to music, art and even personal life.
 The exciting possibilities of innovation can thus be brought not only into our workplace or business, but into our homes and our daily activities.